-^{}See Ministry Project Manual and DM-990 and DM-991 Syllabi for additional details.
+\See Ministry Project Manual and DM-990 and DM-991 Syllabi for additional details.

-Year / Semester Fall Spring Summer First Consider a topic for your project early in the program.
-Second Third Submit general topic Begin literature review Begin proposal Submit proposal with literature review Submit HSR (if applicable) Enroll in DM-990 Submit draft of chapters 1-3, as per the syllabus Fourth Research Enroll in DM-991 Submit draft of all chapters for review Edit based on reviews Defense of project Submit project to library Graduation (mid-May)
+Year / Semester Fall Spring Summer

+First Consider a topic for your

+applied research project early in

+the program.

+Second

+Third Submit general topic Submit proposal with

+Begin literature review literature review

+Begin proposal Submit HSR (if applicable)

+Fourth Enroll in DM-990 Enroll in DM-991 Graduation

+Submit drafts of chapters 1-3, Submit drafts of all chapters (mid-May)

+as per the syllabus Edit based on reviews

+Oral presentation of project

+Submit project to library